AlejandroNQ/SNAKE.pdf/README.md

 ### Bugs:
 Sometimes it will fail to eat the apple while taking a turn in that same square.
 It seems to happen more often near the edges.
 The reason is unknown and so is the answer.

+Also, there's a few places where the code could be inplemented much more efficiently, maybe one day I'll get around and do it.
+But so far I'm quite pleased with the result.
+I was just looking for a proof of concept kind of thing and ended up with quite a playable game.
+I know I'll be plying it quite a bit XD.